 - Weight loss without trying

-Signs of autonomic nerve damage are not always seen when yourdoctor or nurse examines you.
-Your blood pressure or heart rate may change when lying down, sitting, and standing.
+Signs of autonomic nerve damage are not always seen when your doctor examines you.
+Your blood pressure or heart rate may change when lying down, sitting, or standing.

 Other tests depend on what type of symptoms you have.

 Treatment to reverse nerve damage is most often not possible.
 As a result, treatment and self-care are focused on managing your symptoms and preventing further problems.